Running your first marathon? The top tips for first-time marathon runners

 Your musculoskeletal system—your bones, ligaments, tendons, and muscles need time to build strength.
 Without building your strength, you’ll be more susceptible to a running injury.

-Find a marathon training plan that works best for you
+How to find a marathon training plan that works best for you

 Some marathon training programs schedule 4 days of running, while other plans include 6 days of running.